ILyass-Lr/demo_repo/README.md

 - `git merge origin/main`: After fetching, merge the changes into your local main branch.

 ## Git  Branching
-Branching is useful when you want to add some features or fix a bug that your fear is going to break your code, and thus creating a branch separated from the master branch is the way to go, the commits made on a branch doesn’t affect other branches, When you’re sure about the code you can merge with the master branch or any branch you like
+Branching is useful when you want to add some features or fix a bugs that your fear is going to break your code, and thus creating a branch separated from the master branch is the way to go, the commits made on a branch doesn’t affect other branches, When you’re sure about the code, you can merge with the master branch or any branch you like.
 To list available branches, run: `git branch`

 ```bash